-Cards in a player’s hand, deck, discard pile, and set-aside zone are out of play and their abilities cannot be used until they are played or return to play, or a card says otherwise.
+Cards in a player’s hand, deck, and discard pile are out of play and their abilities cannot be used until they are played.

 Each player has a hand of cards.
 As an action, they are able to play cards from their hand by paying the cards’ resource costs.

 - Each player has a hand size.
 A player’s hand size determines how many cards they draw up to during the upkeep phase (after discarding any cards they want).
 The default hand size is 5 cards.
 A player does not have to discard cards when they have more than their hand size.

 - The number of cards in a player’s hand is open information, but the actual cards in it are hidden from a player’s opponent.

 - A player cannot have a card their opponent owns in their hand.

 Each player brings a deck of 30 cards to the game.
 During the game, the deck refers to the stack of facedown cards a player has not drawn yet.

 - After being shuffled, the deck is kept with the cards facedown, and players cannot look through it or change its order except through game abilities.